praveenmanchi/Praveenmanchi/README.md

 3. Balancing aesthetics with functionality
 4. Staying updated with the latest design trends and accessibility standards

-### 📸 Photography:

-When I'm not designing interfaces, you can find me behind the lens, capturing [describe your photography style and subjects].
-My photography work has been featured in [mention any notable publications or exhibitions, if applicable].

 ### 🔐 Ethical Hacking:

 My interest in ethical hacking stems from a desire to create more secure digital experiences.
 I'm constantly learning about: